Stevelocks100/TBS_MCB/README.md

 Also, expect bugs.
 I do not plan on making any changes past what is here, and in the past commits.

+for the regular version to work (kicking stuff) changed this in server.properties:

+function-permission-level=4